YujunWangGit/terminal-project/project1-boilerplate/README.md

-you start with "sql --username=freecodecamp --dbname=postgres". this shows what your username is when connecting to databases
+you start with "psql --username=freecodecamp --dbname=postgres". this shows what your username is when connecting to databases

 commands must end with semi colon;